fixiabis/GridBoard/README.md

 ### Use Direction

-Refer to [previous section](#get-grid-by-relative-coordinate), relative coordinate can use direction to express
+Refer to [previous section](#get-grid-by-relative-coordinate), relative coordinate can be expressed by direction.

 ```typescript
 import { Direction } from "gridboard";